Introduction: Jenkins Job Traffic Lights

 - microUSB cable as a power supply

-- Some box (I used one for electric high voltage components like this one but smaller and 10 times cheaper in my local DIY retailer store)
+- Some box (I used one for electric high voltage components.
+I found many different shapes and cheap in my local DIY retailer store)

 - 2 pens or 2 thick pipes 0.5-1cm internal diameter; and/or 2 thick drink straws